exercism/python/reference/concepts/default_arguments.md

 TODO: ADD MORE

 - pre-setting function arguments to protect against them not being passed by a caller.
-The example uses `direction = NORTH` and `x=0, y=0` to ensure those values for a `robot` even if they are not initally passed. [robot-simulator](../exercise-concepts/robot-simulator.md)
+The example uses `direction = NORTH` and `x=0, y=0` to ensure those values for a `robot` even if they are not initially passed. [robot-simulator](../exercise-concepts/robot-simulator.md)